 Do not use deployment server with cluster peers.

 The deployment server is not supported as a means to distribute configurations or apps to cluster peers.
-To distribute configurations across the set of cluster peers, use the configuration bundle method outlined in the topic "Update common peer configurations".
+To distribute configurations across the set of cluster peers, instead use the configuration bundle method outlined in the topic "Update common peer configurations".

-For information on how to migrate app distribution from the deployment server to the configuration bundle method, see "Migrate apps to a cluster".
+For information on how to migrate app distribution from deployment server to the configuration bundle method, see "Migrate apps to a cluster".

 Enable the master node